annasudol/cross-bridge/README.md

 Token bETH gave `AUTHORIZED_ROLE` to Binance bridge, to mint and burn tokens Token mETH gave `AUTHORIZED_ROLE` to Matic bridge, to mint and burn tokens

 The project was built using solidity and hardhat.
-Contracts are tested with full coverage and deployed on:
+Contracts are tested with full coverage and deployed on Goerli Ethereum Testnet Network, Binance Testnet Network, Matic Mumbai Testnet Networks
--Goerli Ethereum Testnet Network
--Binance Testnet Network
--Matic Mumbai Testnet Networks

 add .env file
 ```